OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 September 2018.md

 ---

 ## Cosmic Structure & Densities

 - **Transient passengers** in 4th density manufactured the genome and sent it through the realm curtain similarly to how virii are transmitted.
 - Intelligent design includes accumulation of physical elements and direct **4D** intervention.
 - **5D** body can replicate infinitely.
 - Thoughts are similar to proteins made by **DNA**, with information transmitted via shape as well as structure.
+- Earth is in a part of space that holds many anomalies and surprises.

 ---

 ## Earth Changes & Environmental Events